 Of course, skilled accountants would be more than willing to take over the job, provided they are paid for their services.
-But this would mean doling out extra money, which a church might be able to afford, or might not.
+But this would mean doling out extra money, which a church might be able to afford, or might not as a non-profit corporation.
 And checking over everything manually would definitely consume a lot of time.
 Can we therefore, suggest an alternative?
 Opt for church accounting software.

 The name itself suggests that the software has been specially designed for the use of churches, which are least concerned with personal ambitions or financial gains.
 Businesses use different accounting software, as they have to pay for their necessities as well as taxes to the government.
 A church owes no money to the government, and its funds are categorized under different account heads-income accounts and expenditure accounts.
 Bearing this in mind, software engineers have brought out church accounting software that can serve the dual purpose of performing general functions as well as specialized functions (based on each institution’s specifications).
 Most software is quite flexible, and can be customized to meet specific and changing needs over the years (for needs will change).